1c7/English-Computer-Science-Book-Recommend/README.md

 ## About me
 Ruby on Rails developer living in GuangZhou China.
-self-taught programmer, 2 year experience
+self-taught programmer, 21 years old guy(1995) with 2 year work experience